Revvdied/Revvdied/README.md

 - 👋 Hi, I’m @Revvdied
-  I wont leave much about me here, you can find me on 𝕏 @Revvdied
+  I wont leave much about me here, you can find me on 𝕏 @Revvzo

 <!---
 Revvdied/Revvdied is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.